-The campaign is designed to increase awareness of the massive enforcement efforts including sobriety checkpoints, saturation patrols, undercover officers, and concerned citizens.
+The campaign is designed to increase awareness of the massive enforcement efforts, including sobriety checkpoints, saturation patrols, undercover officers and concerned citizens.
 These efforts would involve multiple agencies and target specific areas to identify and arrest impaired drivers.
-The media campaign ran May through August.
+The media campaign ran from May through August.

-CAPS assisted with the data collection and analysis efforts in order to determine the success of the campaign.
+CAPS assisted with the data collection and analysis efforts to determine the success of the campaign.

-A telephone survey was conducted from a representative portion of the state in order to determine if the media campaign was a success.
+A telephone survey was conducted from a representative portion of the state to determine if the media campaign was successful.
 The data collection was performed as soon as the enforcement period ended.
 A total of 500 qualified Alabama driver residents were randomly sampled using a combination of landlines and cell phone exchanges.

 - 77% had seen or heard messages encouraging people to avoid drinking and driving.

 - Of those who had seen a message:

 - 59% saw the message on TV.
 59% of TV and Radio impressions were from commercials/advertisements, while 27% were public service announcements.

 - 16% heard it on the radio.

 - 4% read it in the newspaper.

 - 36% of drivers had seen or heard of special efforts by the police to reduce drinking and driving.